Photo by Brett Sayles

-At Oktoberfests in and around Portland, you’ll enjoy tasty brats and pretzels, traditional dancing and activities, and of course, lots of beer.
+At Oktoberfests in and around Portland, you’ll enjoy tasty brats and pretzels, traditional dancing and activities, and, of course, lots of beer.
 Each event has an entry fee.
-Some include drink tokens and other goodies in the ticket price.
+Some include drink tokens and activities in the ticket price.
 Other events have food, beer and other beverages available for an additional cost.

 Grab your Lederhosen and be transported straight to Munich without leaving the Portland area.